MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-validate-an-argument-using-script.md

 ---
 ms.date: 09/16/2021
 ms.topic: reference
-title: How to Validate an Argument Set
+title: How to validate an argument using a script
-description: How to Validate an Argument Set
+description: How to validate an argument using a script
 ---
-# How to Validate an Argument Set
+# How to validate an argument using a script

 This example shows how to specify a validation rule that uses a script to check the parameter argument before the cmdlet is run.
 The value of the parameter is piped to the script.
 The script